-Production Assistant: This person assists the producer and other members of the production team with various tasks, such as setting up equipment and managing logistics.
+Production Assistant: Assists the producer and production team with various tasks, including equipment setup and logistics management.